Anarion-zuo/Gitbooks/GitBook_Algorithm/introduction-to-algorithm.md

   T(n) = C_1 + 2T(\frac{n}{2}) + C_2n = \theta(n\log_2n)
   $$

-* Merge Sort algorithm needs $\theta (n)​$ auxiliary space, which makes it not a in-place sorting algorithm.
+* Merge Sort algorithm needs $\theta (n)$ auxiliary space, which makes it not a in-place sorting algorithm.
 It is possible that merge sort could happen in-place but not practical.

 ### Heap